the-pixel-hunter/BTLO-Pretium-Walkthrough/README.md

 ### Final Thoughts

-enjoyed this one! stuggled at first with the final two questiosn but having sleep and coming back at it with a fresh mind works wonders!
+Enjoyed this one! stuggled at first with the final two questiosn but having sleep and coming back at it with a fresh mind works wonders!